JerryXRQ/CS337_Project1/README.md

 Members: Jerry Xu, Daniel Wang, Jonathan Katz
 Github Link: https://github.com/JerryXRQ/CS337_Project1

 The packages necessary to run our code are included in the file final_requirements.txt.
-However, the following packages might require separate installation.
+We also included a file named final_requirements_katz.txt that worked on a different system.
+Please switch to that one in case the first one does not work.
+Additionally, the following packages might require separate installation.

 For spacy, we need to install en_core_web_sm via pip install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.3.1/en_core_web_sm-2.3.1.tar.gz.